PLSysSec/swivel/README.md

 ## Build Instructions

-**Requirements** - This repo has been tested on Ubuntu 20.04.2 LTS.
+**Requirements** - This repo has been tested on Ubuntu 20.04.2 LTS (recommended) and 64-bit Fedora 32 with the 5.7.0 Linux kernel.

 **Note** - Do not use an existing machine.
 Use a fresh VM or machine.